ScanLab-ossi/DynamicRandomGraphs/README.md

-# RandomDynamicGraph - Random dynamic networks generator
+# DynamicRandomGraph - Random dynamic networks generator

 <!-- ABOUT THE PROJECT -->

 ## About The Project

-RandomDynamicGraph provides implementations of dynamic networks in Python.
+DynamicRandomGraph provides implementations of dynamic networks in Python.
 It deals with the efficient generation of random dynamic (also known as *temporal*) networks.

 <!-- GETTING STARTED -->